 All of Darrell’s talents can be transferred into all aspects of his career and what he sets out to accomplish – will be accomplished!

 Miss Emily started dancing at American Dance Academy at the age of 4, and went on to join the ADA Dance Company in 2003.
 She studied all styles of dance during her time at ADA.
 After graduating from Sanford School in 2012, Miss Emily continued her dance career on the University of Delaware Dance Team.
 She returned to ADA and began teaching in 2014, while pursuing a degree in Fashion Merchandising and Journalism at UD.
 She graduated in May 2016 from the University of Delaware and is happy to still be involved teaching and doing administrative work at ADA.
 She is also the director of our new Performance Company and is looking forward to expanding this program.
-When not at the studio, you can find Miss Emily working hard as a dance team coach for the Newman University Dance Team.
+When not at the studio, you can find Miss Emily working hard as a dance team coach for the Newman University Dance Team and also as the dance team coach for Delaware Military Academy.

 Margherita has been dancing at American Dance Academy since 1993.
 She has been an entertainer since the age of three and has performed in concerts, plays, pageants, and a variety of competitions, not only for dancing but for her vocal skills as well.
 She is a professional opera singer, where she trained and performed in Italy, and in the Tri-State Area.
 She is also currently part of the all-female hip hop crew Flomotion.
 Outside of her love for the arts she has recently opened an Italian American Bistro in Northern Wilmington, with her sister, Vincenza.
 The grand opening of V&M Bistro (Vincenza & Margherita Bistro) was in October of 2014.